 Market share in the US

 We continue to grow our market share in the US and even though we are the second largest equipment rental company, there remains plenty of room to grow.
-Our major large competitors are United Rentals and Herc Rentals with 14% and 3% respectively.
-Home Depot, Ahern and H&E have shares of 2% or less.
-Most of the remainder of the market is made up of small local independent tool shops.
+Our major competitors are United Rentals and Herc Rentals with 17% and 4% respectively.
+Home Depot, and H&E have shares of c.
+2%.
+Most of the remainder of the market is made up of small local independent rental shops.

 Much of our market share gain comes from these small independents when we set up new stores or acquire them.
 Ours is a capital-intensive industry where size matters.
-Scale brings cost benefits and sophistication in areas like IT and other services, and this leads ultimately to further consolidation.
+Scale brings cost benefits and sophistication in areas like technology and other services, and this leads ultimately to further consolidation.
 The proportion of the market enjoyed by the larger players continues to increase and we have clearly been a major beneficiary of this trend.
-Whilst there will always be a place for strong local players, the market share enjoyed by the larger players is likely to grow by a further 30 to 40% in the medium term.
+While there will always be a place for strong local players, the market share enjoyed by the larger players is likely to continue to grow as the big get bigger.

 This market share analysis is based on the traditional definition of the rental market focused on construction.
-A significant market for us is property maintenance, repair and operation characterised by square footage under roof.
-In the US there is 87bn square feet under roof and we believe this represents a potential rental market of $7-10bn, with minimal rental penetration at the moment.
-It is not a new market for Sunbelt but one with increasing opportunity as we demonstrate the benefits of rental through Availability, Reliability and Ease.
-One consequence of this is that we believe the size of the rental market is understated and hence our, and everyone else’s, market share is overstated.
+However, a significant market for us is facility maintenance, repair and operation of the geographic markets we serve characterised by square footage under roof.
+In the US there are 100bn square feet under roof and we believe this represents a potential rental market of $7-10bn, with minimal rental penetration currently.
+We believe the size of the rental market is understated and hence our, and everyone else’s, market share is overstated.
 This only serves to increase the opportunities for growth.

 We are confident that as the market grows, our share will also increase.
-We have a good track record of success having doubled our market share since 2010.
-We continue to set ambitious targets for continuing to increase our market share, with an initial goal of 15%.
-The speed with which we increase our market share is in part a function of how quickly we can get new locations up and running.
+We continue to set ambitious targets with our long-term market share target of 20%.
+The speed at which we increase our market share is in part a function of how quickly we can get new locations up and running.
 However, as noted above, our market share growth also comes from continuing to broaden both our end markets and the range of equipment we have available to rent in each location.

-The combination of our business mode, the continuing strong economy and the long-term trend to rental, provides the perfect environment for us to achieve our goals.
+The combination of our business model, which you can read more about on page [●], the continued attractiveness of our markets and the long-term trend to rental, provides the perfect environment for us to achieve our goals.
 In addition, our market share gains accelerate as we make the most of our scale advantages.
-In the longer term, we believe that US market share in the order of 20% is an attainable goal.

-As we increase our market share and grow our specialty businesses, they become a greater proportion of the mix across the cycle.
+As we increase our market share and grow our Specialty businesses, they become a greater proportion of the business mix across the cycle and accounted for c.
+30% of revenue in 2022/23.
 The acquisitions we make are often to expand into a new specialty area or to develop an existing one and then we supplement them with greenfield openings.

 The trend to rental

-The trend of rental penetration in the US continues to be positive for the industry as our customers have become accustomed to the flexibility of an outsourced model.
-Between 2010 and 2019, increased rental penetration effectively grew our end market by 20 to 25%.
-We see this trend continuing, which will provide similar levels of market growth over the coming years.
 Rental still only makes up around 55% of the US market compared to around 75% in the UK.
-However, this is a broad average with penetration levels ranging from single to low double-digit percentages for, say, floor scrubbers to 90%+ for large aerial equipment.
+However, this is a broad average with penetration levels ranging from low single-digit percentages for, say, floor scrubbers to 90%+ for large aerial equipment.
 We like specialty products because they are at the low end of this range, which provides greater scope for growth.
 We see the potential market penetration for rental equipment to be well over 60% in the US.
-The short-term drivers of this evolution are the significant cost inflation in recent years associated with the replacement of equipment, technical changes to equipment requirements that make rental more attractive and health, safety and environmental issues which make rental more economical and just easier.
-In addition, our customers are ever more used to renting equipment rather than owning it themselves.

-Canada is still a relatively new and fast-growing market for us.
-The existing rental market is just over a tenth of the size of the US.
-But in the same way that the US has experienced structural growth as more and more types of equipment are rented for different applications, we expect similar trends in Canada in the longer term.
-Our share of the Canadian rental market is around 4%.
+Canada remains a relatively new and growing market for us.
+The overall rental market is less than a tenth of the size of the US.
+But in the same way that the US has experienced structural growth as more and more types of equipment are rented for different applications, we expect similar trends in Canada.
+Our share of the Canadian rental market is around 9%.
 There is plenty of scope to develop this in the same way as in the US and we are growing rapidly.
-IHS Markit predicts Canadian rental revenue to grow between 4 and 6% annually through 2021.
+We are seeing continued market growth in 2023 and S&P Global Market Intelligence predicts Canadian rental revenue to grow 3% in 2023, 4% in 2024 and 6% 2025.
 We anticipate growing more rapidly as we take market share and broaden our offering.

-Sunbelt Canada has had pro forma rental only revenue growth of 18% this year and in five years we have gone from six stores to 67.
-The rental market has, to date, been construction focused, but we continue to develop new markets such as the film industry in Vancouver.
-In addition, we have added our power and flooring solutions specialty businesses this year.
-Customers who traditionally rented mainly aerial work platforms are now renting smaller equipment as well.
-Customers are increasingly seeing the benefits of working with us to fulfil the full range of their rental needs.
-Prior to our arrival there was no branded equipment in the market.
+The rental market has, historically, been construction focused, but we continue to develop new markets such as the film industry in Vancouver and Toronto through our lighting, grip and lens business, William F White (WFW).
+The WFW business also provides a platform to expand our lighting, grip and lens Specialty into the US and UK markets.
+In addition, we have continued to expand our power and flooring solutions Specialty businesses in Canada.
+Customers who traditionally rented mainly mobile elevating work platforms (‘MEWPs’) are now renting smaller equipment as well.
+They are seeing increasingly the benefits of working with us to fulfil the full range of their equipment needs.
 Our cluster approach also means we are able to be closer to our customers than has previously been the case.

 Across the country there are variances in the mix of fleet we have on rent.
-In Western Canada we see more customer demand for aerial work platforms (‘AWP’) especially through our work servicing the film and TV industry.
-In the resource-rich areas of Canada there is more demand for extraction equipment and this is reflected in the fleet mix available.
-We see great opportunities for expanding our specialty and AWP businesses, especially in Ontario.
+In Western Canada we see more customer demand for MEWPs especially through our work servicing the film and television industry.
+We see great opportunities for expanding our Specialty and MEWP businesses, especially in Ontario, aided by the growth of our lighting, grip and lens business.
 As we expand in other provinces we expect to generate more business from Canada’s resources industry.

 We continue to be the largest equipment rental company in the UK.
-There are a greater number of major players in the UK market and, as the largest, we only have an 8% market share.
+There are a greater number of major players in the UK market and, as the largest, we have a 13% market share.

 We believe we continue to be well-positioned in the market with our strong customer service, broad based fleet and strong balance sheet.
-We continue to broaden our customer base and have focused our investment on specialty sectors within the market.
-This has proven successful in growing our market share.
+We have enhanced this market position through simplifying our go-to-market message and leveraging the cross-selling opportunities provided by our broad product offering and Specialty businesses, a key element of our strategic plan, Sunbelt 3.0.